Nationwide, people of color experience unequal treatment at all levels of the criminal justice system:

 To help TDOC look for these unintended consequences, Recidiviz built a tool that made it possible to simulate the effect of every step of the eligibility funnel, looking specifically for variation by race.
 In the image below, you’ll see that for one step of that funnel (the fines and fees requirement) 62% of the supervision population in Tennessee is white, while 68% of those who meet the requirement are white.
 This shows that this particular step disproportionally disfavors people of color.
 Looking at the entire funnel, criteria by criteria, it becomes possible for corrections agencies to pinpoint which specific conditions are leading to racial disparities.
 After uncovering inequality, corrections leaders can then make a plan to address the imbalance.
 Due to the fines and fees disparity discovery, for example, TDOC is currently evaluating potential ways to reform the fines and fee requirements.

 In addition to fines and fees, Recidiviz has also helped the state look at eligibility based on offense type.
 TDOC’s requirement excluded anyone with a history of driving under the influence, domestic assault, or crime against a person resulting in bodily harm – including if these offenses were historical, having been committed and served years or decades prior.
 By analyzing the eligibility funnel to see who would be eligible for compliant reporting based on their current rather than their historical offense, TDOC realized that this requirement led to fewer people of color getting access to the compliant reporting opportunity.
-By looking closely at how to evaluate eligible offense types, TDOC realized it was possible to reduce racial disparities by focusing only on the current offense – and ultimately adjusted the policy accordingly.
+By looking closely at how to evaluate eligible offense types, TDOC realized it was possible to reduce racial disparities by focusing only on the current offense – and ultimately provided officers discretion accordingly.

 Before evaluating every step in the eligibility criteria funnel, TDOC and Recidiviz could see racial disparities in the overall outcome of who was placed on compliant reporting, but couldn’t see why and which steps caused those disparities to occur.
 Now, TDOC can find and address what’s driving disparities, and change policy and practice accordingly.